shapeshed/jekyll.shapeshed.com/_posts/2007-10-30-stroke_a_stroke_in_photoshop.md

 ---
 layout: post
 title: Stroke a stroke in Photoshop
-excerpt: Sometimes you might want to add a stroke to a stroke on the same layer in Photoshop.
+description: Sometimes you might want to add a stroke to a stroke on the same layer in Photoshop.
 Thankfully with a simple technique you can.
 categories: [Photoshop]
 ---
 ## Making the stroke